-CVS is exploring the possibility of renting an appropriate work/office space for the specialists assigned to the District 4 office in Jerome.
+CVS is exploring the possibility or renting an appropriate work/office space for the specialists assigned to the District 4 office in Jerome.
 Currently, there is no space available in the ISP District office and the specialists work from their vehicle or their residence.
 If an appropriate space can be identified, CVS may rent the additional space during this fiscal year.

 A current In-Direct Cost Rate Aggreement is included in the attachments.
-The current negotiated rate for FY 2020 is 26.99.
-CVS will update the rate and memo annually.
+The current negotiated rate for FY 2022 is 27.19 CVS will update the rate and memo annually.